dd9jn/rfc4880bis/crypto-refresh.md

 A range is a sequence of characters enclosed in `[]`.
 It normally matches any single character from the sequence.
 If the sequence begins with `^`, it matches any single character not from the rest of the sequence.
-If two characters in the sequence are separated by `-`, this is shorthand for the full list of ASCII characters between them (e.g., `[0-9]` matches any decimal digit).
+If two characters in the sequence are separated by `-`, this is shorthand for the full list of ASCII characters between them (for example, `[0-9]` matches any decimal digit).
 To include a literal `]` in the sequence, make it the first character (following a possible `^`).
 To include a literal `-`, make it the first or last character.